 According to IBIS World, the car hauling industry did 12 Billion in 2019 across trucks, ships, and rail auto transporters.
-With the demand for car haulers is expected to remain high for the foreseeable future, many truckers are eager to get into the industry.
+With the demand for car haulers expected to remain high for the foreseeable future, many truckers are eager to enter the industry.
 For those that do, the correct insurance coverage is crucial.

 Car haulers need commercial truck insurance that combines multiple policies including liability, physical damage, and cargo insurance for the valuable freight they transport.

 If you're just looking for a few recommendations, here are our top picks for car hauler insurance.

 A car hauler is a vehicle that is used to transport cars from one location to another.
 Car haulers can be either open or enclosed, single level or multiple, and they are typically equipped with ramps or lift gates to make loading and unloading cars easier.

 Car haulers are also referred to as car-carrying trailers, auto haulers, and auto transporters.

 While there is no “standard” size car hauler, depending on the truck and trailer setup, car haulers can transport anywhere from a single vehicle up to eleven.

 However, as electric and hybrid vehicles have increased in popularity, weight can now be the limiting factor rather than the size of the trailer.
 The battery on hybrid and electric vehicles adds significant weight so car haulers are sometimes unable to fully load their trailer without exceeding federal weight limits.